ReactNative2000/vscode-live-server-plus-plus/README.md

 ## Safety and firearms policy

 This project maintains a neutral safety policy regarding firearms and weapons.
 See `docs/FIREARMS_POLICY.md` for details on what content is allowed and how to report concerns.

+## YouTube

+Watch videos and demos on the project's YouTube channel.
+You can embed videos in the `docs/` pages — the project uses privacy-enhanced embeds by default (youtube-nocookie).
+See `docs/YOUTUBE_SETUP.md` for best practices on embedding, monetization, and policy considerations.